Zoom Student Guide

 Tips

-• Breakout groups may be used to encourage interaction in many ways beyond group work, such as virtual office hours, private one-on-one meetings, or proctored exams.
+• Breakout rooms may also be used by instructors to support interactions beyond group discussions.
+For example, they may use rooms for virtual office hours, private one-on-one meetings, or invigilated exams.

 Access recorded Zoom sessions

-If your instructor records a session that you join from Canvas, it should automatically upload to the Zoom area of your Canvas course.
+If your instructor records a session that you join from Canvas, the recording should automatically upload to the Zoom area of your Canvas course.
+Recordings typically take a day or two to be uploaded, and the instructor must make the recording public before you can access it.

-1. Log in to your Canvas course, and click Zoom from the Course Navigation.
+1. Log in to your Canvas course and click Zoom in the Course Navigation.

 2. Click the Cloud Recordings tab.